A Personal History Of The Cornish Gansey Sweater.

 The rich history of the harbour can also be seen through ‘The Packet Service’, when in 1689 Falmouth was made a main port for England’s communication service in the form of letters, parcels, and items of trade (‘Packets’), going from Spain and Portugal, making Falmouth a bustling town and a centre for trade for two centuries.

-Customer House Quay was built in 1670 by Sir Peter Killigrew, who was part of Cornwall’s most powerful family, (one of the members being Mary, a woman in the 1500s who led a successful double life as an aristocratic and infamous pirate).
-Customer Quays House controlled all post and mail coming in and out of Falmouth, and is the historic site of The Dolphin Inn, which my family owned for a time.
+Custom House Quay was built in 1670 by Sir Peter Killigrew, who was part of Cornwall’s most powerful family, (one of the members being Mary, a woman in the 1500s who led a successful double life as an aristocratic and infamous pirate).
+Custom Quays House controlled all post and mail coming in and out of Falmouth, and is the historic site of The Dolphin Inn, which my family owned for a time.

 With the new ‘Royal Mail’ taking over The Packet Service in 1858 , ‘The Falmouth Docks Company’ was formed to help pivot the town away from postal and into repair work, helping provide for the new steam ships.
 This was an important step as not only were steam ships taking over sails, but they were also now being sent from Liverpool rather than Falmouth.